GRE-Cheating-Service/.github/profile/README.md

 **Strategies:**

 -   **Practice in Advance:** Familiarize yourself with the on-screen calculator beforehand.
-ETS offers a free on-screen calculator tool for practice: [invalid URL removed]
+ETS offers a free on-screen calculator tool for practice.
 -   **Use Strategically:** The calculator is helpful for certain calculations, but don't overly rely on it.
 Many GRE questions are designed to be solvable with mental math or estimation.
 -   **Know Your Shortcuts:** Remember to use the "Transfer Display" button to avoid typing errors when inputting answers.